subhanaslann/task_controller/server/MULTI_TENANT_COMPLETION_SUMMARY.md

 # Multi-Tenant Migration - Completion Summary

-## 🎉 COMPLETED WORK (95%)
+## 🎉 COMPLETED WORK (100%)

-The multi-tenant transformation of the Mini Task Tracker backend is **95% complete**.
-All core infrastructure, services, and critical security components have been implemented.
+The multi-tenant transformation of the Mini Task Tracker backend is **100% complete**.
+All core infrastructure, services, critical security components, and route files have been fully implemented.

 ---